imarc/handbook/frontend.markdown

 	<link rel="stylesheet" href="/desktop.css" media="screen and (min-device-width: 481px)" type="text/css" />

 **With min/max-device-width:**
-- Andriod and iOS phones will download both CSS files
+- Android and iOS phones will download both CSS files
-- Andriod and iOS phones will ignore style definitions, images, and assets referenced in `desktop.css`.
+- Android and iOS phones will ignore style definitions, images, and assets referenced in `desktop.css`.
 - When a desktop browser is sized down narrower than 481px, nothing will change.